scrapy/scrapy/docs/intro/tutorial.rst

 Scrapy Tutorial
 ===============

-In this tutorial, we'll assume that Scrapy is already installed in your system.
+In this tutorial, we'll assume that Scrapy is already installed on your system.
-If that's not the case see :ref:`intro-install`.
+If that's not the case, see :ref:`intro-install`.

 We are going to use `Open directory project (dmoz) <http://www.dmoz.org/>`_ as our example domain to scrape.

-This tutorial will walk you through through these tasks:
+This tutorial will walk you through these tasks:

 1. Creating a new Scrapy project
 2. Defining the Items you will extract